What this article covers:

 - Incident response

-At Unito, keeping your data & syncs secure is a top priority.
+At Unito, keeping your data secure is a top priority.
 Here are the steps we undertake and policies we enforce to ensure that your connections and data are fully safe.

 We use the OAuth standard to authenticate you and get permission to access your tools.
 We never get your passwords, and you can revoke access anytime, easily.
 We are bound by the permissions/access rights of the OAuth user you designate for your connector; thus we recommend bot users for complete control.

-- Task Data: To precisely detect modifications in each tool, we compute checksums of field data and store only those checksums.
-It is impossible to get the original task data from the checksums, which means your task data itself is never stored by us.
+- Work Item Data: To precisely detect modifications in each tool, we compute checksums of field data and store only those checksums.
+It is impossible to get the original item data from the checksums, which means that data is never stored by us.

 - User Data: To accurately associate users in each tool (and synchronize assignees for example), we store the names and emails of active users.